TimothySaunders/MarketplaceAPI/README.md

 ## Installation
 1. Ensure Connection string is correct in appsettings.json
-> - Password must be set to the password provided during installation (Windows), or User Id / Password combination if not using the postgres superuser("postgres")
+> - Password must be set to the password user chose during installation (Windows), or User Id / Password combination if not using the postgres superuser("postgres")
-> - If running on MacOS there may be no password required in which case both "User ID=..." and "Password=..." can be removed
+> - If running on MacOS there may be no password set in which case both "User ID=..." and "Password=..." can be removed
 > - In the unlikely event you already have a Postgres database named ProductsDB you should change "database=..." to a name of your own choosing
 2. In command prompt, navigate to project directory and run the command: ***$dotnet run***